 The Paranoid Parents Guide: Worry Less, Parent Better, and Raise a Resilient Child by Christie Barnes

-My neighbor grew up in South Africa during Apartheid and I had a discussion with about my irrational fear of my children being abducted.
+My neighbor grew up in South Africa during Apartheid and I had a discussion about my irrational fear of my children being abducted.
 She thinks I am totally nuts, as statistically in our town, it’s quite unlikely.
 Another Mom Friend who is a school psychologist says that I should really stop worrying about the unlikely abduction scenario and focus on sex abuse as the stats are significantly higher.
 Great!
 Another thing to worry about!
 So, it was with great interest that I read The Paranoid Parents Guide because compared to the things in that book that parents worry about, I feel perfectly normal, and, in fact, relaxed and downright mellow.
 What I like about this book is that it gives actual stats for the likelihood of each parental fear which puts everything into perspective.
 This is not a parenting book that everyone needs, but if you are paranoid or know someone who is, it would be a kind gift to give them this book!
 And it might knock some sense into their heads.
 It helped me!

 Making Babies: Stumbling into Motherhood by Annie Enright